Beans and Peas

-Use scissors and plastic bags to collect the leaves directly into to stop them from wilting.
+Use scissors, and collect the leaves immediately in plastic bags to stop them from wilting.
 Gather mini-leaves as soon as they are usable.
 They should re-grow if a small stump is left.

 Lettuce (9 – 13 weeks for whole lettuce, 4 – 6 weeks for salad leaves)

 Lettuce is ready to cut when a firm heart has formed.
-If salad leaves are preferred then pick when the leaves are 5 to 10cms tall.
+If salad leaves are preferred then pick when the leaves are 5 to 10cm tall.